Sweet and Salty Crispy Roasted Chickpeas – Cheap, Easy, and Addictive

 Hop on board the chickpea choo choo (I’m picturing a train with chickpeas flying out of the engine instead of smoke) and give these a go!
-If you’re already along for the ride, I’d love to hear what spices you use.
+If you’re already along for the ride, I’d love to hear which spices you use.

 Products Related to the Roasted Chickpea Recipe